 The objective of this task to is to identify key environmental considerations in the development of the alternatives to support future lifecycle stages of the corridor's development, including project-level environmental analysis.
-The Recipient will perform a high-level qualitative socioeconomic, cultural, human environment, and natural environmental resource inventory and preliminary effects analysis as part of the development and screening of options concurrently with Tasks 3 and 4.
-The Recipient will build upon the findings from environmental effect analysis to assess potential environmental effects of the preliminary route, service, investment, and design options, and employ the outputs of this environmental effect analysis to support the screening of those options.
+The Recipient will perform a high-level and qualitative socioeconomic, cultural, human environment, and natural environmental resource inventory and preliminary effects analysis as part of the development and screening of options, concurrent with Tasks 3 and 4.
+The Recipient will build upon the findings from environmental-effect analysis to assess potential environmental effects of the preliminary route, service, investment, and design options, and employ the outputs of this environmental-effect analysis to support the screening of those options.
 Where environmental documentation is not available, the Recipient will perform additional desktop analysis to inventory existing conditions and identify key social, cultural, natural, and physical project concerns.
-The Recipient will review the environmental resources and determine, with input from agencies and the public, the extent of analysis needed for each resource for the subsequent NEPA process in Step 3 of the CIDP.
+The Recipient will review the environmental resources and determine, with input from agencies, tribes, and the public, the extent of analysis needed for each resource for the subsequent NEPA process in Step 3 of the CIDP.

 The Recipient will prepare an Environmental Concerns Analysis Report that will document the potential significant socioeconomic, cultural, human environment, and natural environmental effects of the Preliminary Alternatives identified at the completion of Task 3.
-The Report will document the anticipated benefits of the corridor's impacts as it relates to other transportation modes, energy consumption, land use, and economic development (consistent with 49 U.S.C.
-25101(d) (11 and 12).
-The Report will also address possible approaches to completing the environmental review of those alternatives, including the potential NEPA class(es) of action for subsequent environmental document(s) under Step 3 of the CIDP.
+The Report will document the anticipated benefits of the corridor's impacts as they relate to other transportation modes, energy consumption, land use, and economic development (consistent with 49 U.S.C.
+25101(d) (11 and 12)).
+The Report will also address possible approaches to completing the project-level environmental review of those alternatives, including the potential NEPA class(es) of action for subsequent environmental document(s) under Step 3 of the CIDP.
+The Recipient should take into consideration the results of the Investment Package Options Analysis performed in Task 3.3, as well as any component investments proposed, when determining potential NEPA class(es) of action.
 This report will identify potential programmatic mitigation strategies and anticipated permits and agency clearance requirements that will be needed for the alternatives moving forward for additional consideration during NEPA.